International Centre for Criminal Law Reform & Criminal Justice Policy

 Latest News

-Learn MoreOur Work
+Learn moreOur Work

 ICCLR has been leading criminal law and criminal justice policy reform projects since 1991.
 In Canada and internationally, ICCLR offers programming oriented to technical co-operation that is consistent with United Nations international human rights standards and with Canada’s international development goals.
 ICCLR’s long history of successful partnerships with authorities and civil society organizations all over the world speaks to the quality of our work and to our ability to continue to assist governments in developing and sustaining healthy, safe communities.